usc-mrel/RETSE_Metal/README.md

 ```

 ## Output
+.json are the configuration files that are generated in the pipeline, saved in `\raw` folder
-All the outputs will be saved as cfl files.
+All the outputs will be saved as cfl files in `\results` folder that is generated automatically.

 After ```show_results```, ```img_recon``` has 5 multi-slice TSE images, including Dir.1 TSE, corrected Dir.1 TSE, Dir.2 TSE, corrected Dir.2 TSE, corrected image from PES-SENSE.